-Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to \$4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, which provides grants of up to \$4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 In exchange for receiving a TEACH Grant, a student must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
-As a recipient of a TEACH Grant, a student must teach for at least four academic years within eight calendar years of completing the program of study for which he/she received a TEACH Grant.
+As a recipient of a TEACH Grant, a student must teach for at least four academic years within eight calendar years of completing the program of study for which they received a TEACH Grant.
 If the student fails to complete this service obligation, all amounts of TEACH Grants that the student received will be converted to a Federal Direct Unsubsidized Stafford Loan which must be repaid to the U.S. Department of Education.
 The student will be charged interest from the date the grant(s) was disbursed.

-Since Centenary College does not offer a bachelor's degree in Education, the TEACH Grant can only be awarded to interested graduate students who specifically request the grant, meet the academic criteria, and complete the entrance counseling and 'ability-to-serve' certification.
+The TEACH Grant can only be awarded to undergraduates who have earned at least 60 semester hours and have officially declared an education major and also interested graduate students enrolled in the MAT Program.
+These interested students must specifically request the grant, meet the academic criteria, and complete the entrance counseling and 'ability-to-serve' certification.